UpekHansaja/TypeScript-NodeJS-Setup/README.md

 Then we should create our very first TypeScript File as `index.ts` at the project root.

-Then after that we should change `"main": "index.js",` to `"main": "index.ts",` at the `package.json` file.
+Then after that, we should change `"main": "index.js",` to `"main": "index.ts",` in the `package.json` file.
 </br>

 ### Initialising TypeScript

-To initialise TypeScript try,
+To initialize TypeScript try,

 ```sh
 npx tsc --init
 ```

-But if you haven't install `TypeScript` before then you may encounter an error.
+But if you haven't installed `TypeScript` before then you may encounter an error.

 To install TypeScript,